23Zero Breezeway Rooftop Tent: 2-Year Review

 23Zero Breezeway 62 Interior Space

 The interior of the tent matches the outside quality!
-You have a large open space with a three-inch mattress, which allows you to store small items next to you when you are in the tent.
+You have a large open space with a three-inch mattress, allowing you to store small items next to you when in the tent.

-The hinges of the tent have a hook and loop closure, so you can route cables up into the tent if needed!
+The tent’s hinges have a hook-and-loop closure, so you can route cables up into the tent if needed!
 Inside, the tent is tall enough that you should have plenty of space to sit up or move around freely.
-Overall, we’re very impressed with the quality, both inside and out!
+Overall, we’re very impressed with the quality inside and out!

 Two-Year Ownership Update